Revix-Systems/Revix-Systems/README.md

 * 💬 Share feedback
 * ❤️ Participate in the community

-Every contribution, no matter how small, helps us improve.
+Every contribution, no matter how small, helps me improve.

 ---